Rationale

 The deadlines for entering the grades in the documentation are as follows:

 on the day of the examination – for current grades in the case of oral examinations up to one week after the examination – for current grades awarded for written examinations up to two weeks after the examination – the end-of-year exam on the day when they are formed – for end-of-term and end-of-year grades.
-Responsibilities in the Process of Assessment

 Feedback to students is a central part of a teacher’s role and is integral to progress and attainment since it is one of the most effective ways of improving students’ learning.
 The feedback aims to help students make progress; to provide strategies for students to improve; to give students dedicated time to reflect upon their learning and put in effort to make improvements; to inform teacher’s planning for future lessons; to facilitate effective and realistic target setting for student and/or the teacher.